Comprehensive Training and Evaluation on Deep Reinforcement Learning for Automated Driving in Various Simulated Driving Maneuvers: METHODOLOGY

 \textit{Action}: An action taken by the agent in the proposed MDP is an element from the contracted \textit{Action Space}.
 In this study, the two dimensions of the Action Space $\mathcal{A}$ are: acceleration (throttle) and steering angle of the front wheels.
 Depending on the DRL algorithm $\mathcal{A}$ is either of the form $\left[-\frac{\pi}{2},\frac{\pi}{2}\right]\times[-5,5]$ for algorithms requiring a continuous action space, or $\{\delta_1,\ldots,\delta_n\} \times \{\alpha_1,\ldots\,\alpha_m\}$ in the $n \times m$ discrete case.
 Hence, $(\delta,\alpha) \in \mathcal{A}$, where steering is denoted by $\delta$ and acceleration is denoted by $\alpha$.

-\textit{State}: As illustrated in Fig \ref{fig:learningcycle}, the state in the proposed MDP includes the ego AV’s state, e.g., location $(x,y)$, velocity $(v_x,v_x)$, and heading direction, together with the surrounding vehicles state and road conditions, which could be extracted through the input gray images.
+\textit{State}: As illustrated in Fig \ref{fig:learningcycle}, the state in the proposed MDP includes the ego AV’s state, e.g., location $(x,y)$, velocity $(v_x,v_y)$, and heading direction, together with the surrounding vehicles state and road conditions and is directly accessible at each time frame to the ego car, either in absolute terms or relative to itself.

 \textit{Reward}: The customized \textit{Reward} function is elaborated in detail in the following subsection \textit{C}.